puresmash/be/README.md

 Instead configure it manually, you should download it on your [google api console](https://console.developers.google.com/apis/credentials).

+If you already config your project well on Google API Console, it could be downloaded by following steps: "Google API Manager > Credentials > OAuth 2.0 client IDs > Download Json".

+**Database Integration**

-* Before you can actually run this server, you should execute the following sql statement to generate new MySQL database:
+* Execute the following sql statement to generate a new database on MySQL:

 ```sql
 CREATE DATABASE `demo`;